 Our own piece of paradise here on earth, DuckCreek in the spring.

 My husband and I love the shooting sports.
-Hunting without dogs for many years came to an end when a friend brought a long his dogs on a pheasant / quail hunt several years ago.
+Hunting without dogs for many years came to an end when a friend brought along his dogs on a pheasant / quail hunt several years ago.
 The dynamics of the hunt changed!
 What a joy to hunt behind a fearless partner!

 Josie on an early morning duck hunt.

 Our first Labrador Retriever was Chocolate.
 She actually came from a line of Pointing Labs.
 Ahhh… I see some of you are raising your eyebrows.
 If you have never hunted behind a Pointing Lab, don’t be so quick to judge!
 It is an amazing thing to see!
 Being a bit of a rebel (obviously), I stumbled upon and fell in love with the “Silver” Lab.
 These Labradors’ coats are the result of a dilute gene found in Labrador Retrievers.
+PLEASE NOTE: Although we love the pointing labs, we do not breed specifically for them.

 Although the AKC acknowledges dilute coated Labradors as purebred, they currently only allow them to be registered under “breed standard” colors of Black, Chocolate, and Yellow.
 That said, dilute coated Labrador Retrievers are registered as: Black (charcoal silver or sometimes referred to as smoky black ), Chocolate (light silver), Yellow (champagne).
 You will also hear of Fox Reds and White which are also registered under yellow.
 All are beautiful dogs.
 All are as purebred as the standard blacks, yellows and chocolates.
 They are just labs with “a coat of a different color”.